nathanlamontsmith12/try-catch/README.md

 ### Relations
 User has many errors
 Error belongs to User

-User has many collaborators
+User has many users through collaborators
-Collaborator belongs to user
+User belongs to user through collaborators

 User has many messages
 Message belongs to User

+Error has many links
+Link belongs to Error

+Error has many tags
+Tag belongs to Error

 Message has many images
 Image belongs to message

 Error has many images
 Image belongs to error

 ## Wireframes